routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/number-input.png"
-  alt="A form with a number input 'count' field generated from a Routegy schema" width="75%"
+  alt="A form with a number input 'count' field generated from a Routegy pattern" width="75%"
 />